firebase/FirebaseUI-iOS/README.md

 the following to your `Podfile`:

 ```
-pod 'FirebaseUI', '>= 0.1'
+pod 'FirebaseUI', '>= 0.1.0'
 ```

-Otherwise, you need to download the framework and add it to your project.
+Otherwise, you can download the latest version of the [FirebaseUI.framework from the releases page](https://github.com/firebase/FirebaseUI-iOS/releases) or include the FirebaseUI Xcode project from this repo in your project.
 You also need to [add the Firebase framework](https://www.firebase.com/docs/ios-quickstart.html?utm_source=firebaseui-ios) to your project.

-You can download the latest version of the [FirebaseUI.framework from the releases page](https://github.com/firebase/FirebaseUI-iOS/releases) or include the FirebaseUI Xcode project from this repo in your project.

 ### Using FirebaseUI with Swift